 Your pain and suffering will also factor into the calculation of your damages.
 Noneconomic damages are meant to cover the more personal consequences of a personal injury.
 This might include compensation for chronic pain or disfigurement that could affect the victim’s personal relationships and ability to enjoy life as they had before the accident.
 If you have questions about how a court might calculate your non-economic damages, your Chicago personal injury attorney may be able to help answer them, as well as find expert witnesses that can help express these harms in financial terms to a court.

 If a court finds that the defendant’s injurious conduct was intentional or highly reckless, the court may determine that this conduct warrants further punishment.
-Punitive damages are not available in every case, but they can be substantial where they are.
-Your Chicago personal injury attorney can identify whether your compensation might include punitive damages.
+Punitive damages are not available in every case, but they can be substantial where it is.

 Statute of Limitations for a Personal Injury Lawsuit in Chicago

 In any case, there is only so much time that a personal injury victim has to file their lawsuit in court.
-In Illinois, the time limit established by the statute of limitations is generally two years from the date when the injury occurred.
-Missing this deadline will likely result in the loss of your case and chance to recover.
+According to 735 I.L.C.S.
+5/13-202, the time limit to file a personal injury lawsuit in Illinois is generally two years from the date when the injury occurred.
+Missing this deadline will likely result in the loss of your case and a chance to recover.
+However, certain exceptions do exist.

 There are limited exceptions that apply to the statute of limitations.
 Victims who were minors at the time of their injurious accident or whose cause of injury was improperly concealed from them may have slightly longer to file their case.
 Still, it is better to file sooner rather than later, so we urge you to reach out to an experienced Chicago personal injury attorney as soon as possible if you believe you may have a personal injury claim.